menu

 Occupations and Workforce

-27.35% of the workforce is employed in the armed forces, making the military a huge focus of life in Whiteman Air Force Base.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Public Service and Accommodation industries respectively employ 23.24% and 19.12% of the civilian workforce.
+The armed forces are a huge part of the life in Whiteman Air Force Base, employing 27.35% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Accommodation industries employ 23.24% and 19.12% of the civilian workforce, respectively.

 Setting & Lifestyle